Board of Directors Updated 1/2/2025

 Director

-Rhonda Mitchell, M.Ed. joined the IDA-GA Board in January 2024.
+Rhonda Mitchell, M.Ed., joined the IDA-GA Board in January 2024.
 Rhonda has been an early childhood educator and administrator for nearly twenty years.
 She began her career in education as a Kindergarten teacher at Trinity School in Atlanta after graduating from the University of Georgia with a M.Ed. in Early Childhood Education and an endorsement in Reading Instruction, and she served at the same school as Head of the Early Elementary Division for seven years.
 Rhonda was trained in the Orton-Gillingham approach as a classroom teacher and implemented explicit, systematic reading instructional practices.
 As an administrator, she developed Trinity’s first multi-tiered system of support for Preschool through First-grade classrooms to prevent, identify, and provide early intervention for struggling readers.
 Rhonda is now the Director of Saint Anne’s Day School and Enrichment Programs, a Reggio-inspired preschool in Atlanta, where she continues to promote early literacy practices and is an advocate for early childhood educator development.

 Director